udacity/CarND-Functional-Safety-Project/README.md

 ### Description of Repo Files

 This repo contains all the files to complete the car nanodegree functional safety project.
 We are also providing the same files in a google drive folder.
-Here is the link to the google drive folder: [Link to templates](https://drive.google.com/open?id=0ByaZfGJuntGTQWRpNUpuNVVGNlU)
+Here is the link to the Google Drive folder: [Link to templates](https://drive.google.com/open?id=0ByaZfGJuntGTQWRpNUpuNVVGNlU)

 The repo contains a pdf file called **Project_Instructions.pdf**.
 This document gives information about how to approach the project and what is expected.
 You'll also see a project template folder.
 There are five files in the folder.
 You should use these templates to develop your solution: